beregond/beregond.github.io/_posts/2023-09-24-kallaxnorb.markdown

 ## Parts

-First - parts to 3D print - TBD
+First - parts to 3D print - you can download them from [Thingiverse page](https://www.thingiverse.com/thing:6233392):
+  - print **one** template
+  - print **8 left brackets and 8 right brackets per cube** to make 4 shelves (+one from kallax itself) - this will give you space for 5 sorters

 Second - shelves.
 I bought ready 30x30cm plywood panels, 8mm thick and painted them.